TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff-addendum.md

 - That even_odd/odd_even's failure rates matched exactly (46/96 each) is also mathematically guaranteed by the same structural reason above -- it did not happen to coincide by measurement error.
-- Pre-publication check: `grep -iE "nishiha|himeji"` against this addendum -> 0 hits (excluding existing cautionary strings).
+- Pre-publication check: `grep` against this project's private personal-information pattern list, this addendum -> 0 hits (excluding existing cautionary strings).

 ---